cldf-datasets/gramadapt/rationale/D1_DEM27.md

 ## D1: Endogamic Rules - Exchange & Marriage (DEM27)

-When marrying each other, should Focus Group people and Neighbour Group people marry somebody from:When marrying each other, should Focus Group people and Neighbour Group people marry somebody from:
+When marrying each other, should Focus Group people and Neighbour Group people marry somebody from:

-the same village or other kind of local community?
+- the same village or other kind of local community?

-the same descent group or clan?
+- the same descent group or clan?

-the same designated marriage group, such as a moiety?
+- the same designated marriage group, such as a moiety?

-the same hierarchical social group such as class or caste?
+- the same hierarchical social group such as class or caste?

-the same linguistic group?
+- the same linguistic group?